openstack/nova/doc/source/user/launch-instance-from-volume.rst

    - ``NAME``.
 The name for the server.

+   See :doc:`block-device-mapping` for more details on these parameters.

 #.
 Create a bootable volume from an image.
 Cinder makes a volume bootable
    when ``--image`` parameter is passed.